Gregers Gram: Second World War

 When German troops invaded Norway on 9 April 1940, Gregers Gram became active in the resistance movement.
 After serving as a soldier in the early battles following the German invasion, he soon became involved in propaganda activity and the illegal press, he had to flee from Norway in 1941.

 After arriving in Great Britain, he was recruited by the Special Operations Executive and received military training with Norwegian Independent Company 1.

 He was paradropped into Norway together with Max Manus on 12 March 1943, and the two carried out a successful sabotage mission, Operation Mardonius, which resulted in the sinking of two ships and damage to a third on 28 April, despite the fact it was a very light night, and water conditions were such that the canoes generated a very visible phosphorescence in their wake.
 Gram and Manus returned to the United Kingdom, where they stayed until October 1943.
 Gram was awarded the British Military Medal as a result of his participation in the operation, the recommendation for the award describes how Manus became ill with pneumonia shortly after they arrived in Norway, meaning that Gram had to undertake much of the organisation on the ground, and also nursing Manus during his recovery.
 Gram was also decorated with Norway's War Cross with sword in summer 1943, presented to him by King Haakon at a ceremony at the training school STS 26 in Scotland, near Nethy Bridge.
 In addition to Gram, Manus, and Rønneberg and Poulsson from the Rjukan missions, also received the War Cross with sword at this ceremony.
 Present were Crown Prince Olav, Minister of Defence Oscar Torp, and Chief of Defence of Norway General von Tangen Hansteen.

 In October 1943, Gram (along with Manus, Einar Juvén and C.F.
 Wiborg) returned to Norway to perform a second operation, known as Bundle, targeting German ships.
 Other sabotage missions followed, coordinated within Oslogjengen, Milorg's sabotage group in Oslo led by Gunnar Sønsteby.
 Parallel to his saboteur activity, Gram continued his involvement with propaganda, including the black propaganda Operation Derby directed towards German soldiers.
 In particular he was involved in an attack organised by Sønsteby which destroyed German records about the Norwegian workforce, and his attack on an oil storage depot.

-Gram was killed on 13 November 1944 in an ambush in a café at Grünerløkka in Oslo.
+Gram was killed on 13 November 1944 in an ambush in the PlassKafeen café in Grünerløkka in Oslo.
 Together with fellow resistance member Edvard Tallaksen, Gram went to a meeting with fake Nazi deserters.
 Shooting ensued, and Gram was killed at the hands of Gestapo.
 His father Harald Gram, who was also involved in the resistance movement, survived the war.